w3f/Grants-Program/applications/Doter.md

 ## Development Roadmap

 **In particular, we have completed the basic module of the Doter wallet, and the extension program has been put on the Google extension market.
 You can already [install](https://chrome.google.com/webstore/detail/doter/abamjefkidngfegdjbmffdmbgjgpaobf) and use Doter.**

+The following is a list of functions that have been implemented
+* Create and import wallets on Polkadot
+* Transfer and receive on Polkadot
+* Backup wallet on Polkadot
+* Query transaction records on Polkadot
+* Referendum on the chain on Polkadot
+* Switch multiple wallets on Polkadot
+* Manage address book on Polkadot
+* Switch language on Polkadot

 ### Overview
 * Total Estimated Duration: 2 month
-* Full-time equivalent (FTE): 28
+* Full-time equivalent (FTE): 38
-* Total Costs: $13,300
+* Total Costs: $18,050

 ### Milestone
 #### M1：Injection and signature